Chad Ruhwedel: Pittsburgh Penguins

 At the conclusion of his contract with the Sabres, on July 1, 2016, Ruhwedel signed as a free agent to a one-year, two-way deal with the reigning Stanley Cup champions, the Pittsburgh Penguins.
 He scored his first National Hockey League goal on December 23, 2016, in a 4–1 victory over the New Jersey Devils.
 He split his time during 2016–17 season playing 28 games in minors for Wilkes-Barre/Scranton Penguins, and 34 games Pittsburgh in the NHL.
 He would play six playoff games.
-Ruhwedel suffered a concussion in game 4 of the Eastern Conference Finals against the Ottawa Senators, and missed the rest of the season.
+Ruhwedel suffered a concussion in game four of the Eastern Conference Final against the Ottawa Senators, and missed the rest of the season.
 The Penguins would go on to win the Stanley Cup for the second straight season; since Ruhwedel spent 1/3 of the season in the American Hockey League (AHL), he did not get his name on the cup.
 Pittsburgh did give him a day with the Stanley Cup, and a Stanley Cup ring.

 On June 22, 2017, the Penguins re-signed Ruhwedel to a two-year, $1.3 million extension with an annual average value of $650,000.

 On February 19, 2022, the Penguins re-signed Ruhwedel to a two-year, $1.6 million extension with an annual average value of $800,000.

 New York Rangers

-On March 8, 2024, Ruhwedel was traded to the New York Rangers in exchange for the a 2027 fourth-round pick.
+On March 8, 2024, Ruhwedel was traded to the New York Rangers in exchange for a 2027 fourth-round pick.

-Following a 2024–25 season spent primarily with the Rangers' AHL affiliate, the Hartford Wolf Pack, Ruhwedel announced his retirement from hockey on August 12, 2025.
+Following a 2024–25 season spent primarily with the Rangers' AHL affiliate, the Hartford Wolf Pack, Ruhwedel announced his retirement on August 12, 2025.